 A former financial advisor has been jailed for his involvement in a multi-million pound investment fraud.
 Neil Bartlett has been sentenced to 8 years imprisonment for scamming £4.5 million from victims, which he used to fund a lavish lifestyle of travel and gambling.

 Police in Merseyside began to investigate Bartlett after receiving a number of complaints from Action Fraud, about his business practices.
-The scheme involved tricking victims into believing they were investing their pensions and life savings into investment accounts with interest.
+The scheme involved fooling victims into believing they were investing their pensions and life savings into investment accounts with interest.
 What he was actually doing was filtering the money through his company to pay himself this money to fund his lavish lifestyle.

-In total, 24 victims were targeted by Bartlett over a period of five years, and as the investigation progressed, authorities learnt Bartlett had been taking advantage of elderly and vulnerable people by taking power of attorney for them.
+In total, 24 victims were targeted by Bartlett over a period of five years, and as the investigation progressed, authorities learnt Bartlett had been taking advantage of elderly and exposed people by taking power of attorney for them.

 Detective Sergeant Christopher Hawitt said: “We welcome the sentencing of Neil Bartlett and hope that he will now spend the considerable future thinking about the consequences of his actions.
 It is never nice for anyone to fall victim to fraud but this was a particularly unpleasant case for Bartlett’s victims as some of them had known him for over 50 years and so trusted him with, in some cases, their life savings.
 Bartlett thought of nobody but himself and furnishing his excessive lifestyle with the money he took from those who trusted him most.
 They are now forced to pick up the pieces of their lives but many have been left without the financial nest egg which was rightfully theirs and which they worked for many years to earn.
 In fact some of his victims, who have worked all their lives, are faced with the prospect of having to return to work.
-I would like to reassure the public that reports of any kind of fraud are taken extremely seriously and will be thoroughly investigated.”
+I would like to reassure the public that reports of any kind of fraud are taken very seriously and will be thoroughly investigated.”

 What you can do to protect your money.